 Solenoid-operated pilot relief 安装组件

-This valve assembly provides 2 functions.
-It relieves from pressure (port 1) to tank (port 2) when pressure at port 1 exceeds the setting of the valve.
+This sandwich valve assembly provides 2 functions.
+It relieves from pressure (p) to tank (t) when pressure at port p exceeds the setting of the valve.
 The solenoid control allows the valve to be vented, dropping the pressure to a minimal level.
-This assembly is available in both normally open H option and normally closed C option.
+This assembly is available in both normally open option and normally closed option.
 The normally open option means the pressure is at a low level until the solenoid is energized.
 The normally closed option means the pressure is at a high level until the solenoid is energized.